JetBrains/intellij-sdk-docs/basics/getting_started/build_number_ranges.md

 Use this reference of build number ranges to specify the correct `since-build` and `until-build` values in your plugin descriptor.

-In the beginning of 2016, following branch `145.*` of the IntelliJ Platform, JetBrains IDEs switched to a new versioning scheme, with the following format: `YYYY.R.N.M*`, where `YYYY` represents the last four digits of the current Gregorian calendar, and `R` represents the yearly major release, resetting to `1` at the beginning of each new calendar year.

 Starting with IntelliJ IDEA 9 beta, a multi-part build number is used, such as:

 ```